New to Opera? Here are the answers to some FAQs.

 If we have to give you a list, we recommend these as a good way to start:

 Carmen.
-This just happens to be the opera PORTopera is presenting this year.
 It has love, lust, betrayal, and revenge.
 If that’s not enough, the music is unforgettable as is the title character.
 Written by a Frenchman, Georges Bizet.
 You can find more information elsewhere on this site.

 La Boheme by Puccini.
 A beautifully told bittersweet love story that will leave you in tears – guaranteed.